-Tranylcypromine should not be taken with or within 2 weeks (6 weeks for fluoxetine) of any other mental health medications including other antidepressants (SSRIs, SNRIs, MAOIs, TCAs), mood stabilizers, antipsychotics, and anti-anxiety medications.
+Tranylcypromine should not be taken with or within 2 weeks (6 weeks for fluoxetine) of any other mental health medications including other antidepressants, mood stabilizers, antipsychotics, and anti-anxiety medications.
 Tranylcypromine may also interact with some pain medication, medications for migraines, amphetamines, and antibiotics.
 Please inform your health care providers of all your current medications and any substance use at the time of prescribing to avoid any potential side effects.

 There is an increased risk of serotonin syndrome when tranylcypromine is used with other medications that increase serotonin, such as other antidepressants, migraine medications called “triptans” (e.g., Imitrex®), some pain medications (e.g., tramadol (Ultram®), amphetamines, and the antibiotic linezolid (Zyvox®).

-The following medications may increase the levels and effects of tranylcypromine: alcohol, alfuzosin, amantadine, antipsychotics, barbiturates, blood pressure lowering agents, buprenorphine, buspirone, carbamazepine, cyclobenzapine, fentanyl, ipratropium (oral inhalation), levodopa, methadone, methylene blue, oxycodone, opioid analgesics, pentoxifylline, pheniramine, phosphodiesterase 5 inhibitors (including sildenafil), tramadol, tetrabenezine, valbenazine
+The following medications may increase the levels and effects of tranylcypromine: alcohol, alfuzosin, amantadine, antipsychotics, barbiturates, blood pressure lowering agents, buprenorphine, buspirone, carbamazepine, cyclobenzaprine, fentanyl, ipratropium (oral inhalation), levodopa, methadone, methylene blue, oxycodone, opioid analgesics, pentoxifylline, pheniramine, phosphodiesterase 5 inhibitors (including sildenafil), tramadol, tetrabenazine, valbenazine

-The following medications may decrease the levels and effects of tranylcypromine: acetylcholinesterase inhibitors, amidampridine, cyprohepatdine, domperidone.
+The following medications may decrease the levels and effects of tranylcypromine: acetylcholinesterase inhibitors, amifampridine, cyproheptadine, domperidone

-Tranylcypromine may increase the levels and effects of antipsychotics, atomoxetine, bupropion, cyprohepatidine, deutetrabenazine, dopamine, dextromethorphan, codeine, heroin, hydrocodone, lithium, methylphenidate, morphine, mirtazapine, MAO-Is, norepinephrine, opioid analgesics, pindolol, SSRIs, SNRIs, topiramate, tramadol, tricyclic antidepressants.
+Tranylcypromine may increase the levels and effects of antipsychotics, atomoxetine, bupropion, cyproheptadine, deutetrabenazine, dopamine, dextromethorphan, codeine, heroin, hydrocodone, lithium, methylphenidate, morphine, mirtazapine, MAO-Is, norepinephrine, opioid analgesics, pindolol, SSRIs, SNRIs, topiramate, tramadol, tricyclic antidepressants.

-Tranylcypromine may decrease the levels and effects of acetylcholinesterase inhibitors, gastrointestinal agents, aifampridine, domperidone, nitroglycerin, secretin.
+Tranylcypromine may decrease the levels and effects of acetylcholinesterase inhibitors, gastrointestinal agents, amifampridine, domperidone, nitroglycerin, secretin.